Suggested start/finishKakwa Lake to Monkman Provincial Park

 Suggested Itineraries

 Suggested itineraries do not currently exist for the GDR.
-Apart from a small site at Warner Lake, there are no established campsites between Jarvis Lake and Monkman Lake, and hikers should be prepared to find their own spots while practicing good Leave No Trace Principles.
-A solid understanding of how many kilometres per day you personally can hike off trail is needed to determine how long the GDR will take you.
-Hardcore thru-hikers with remote Canadian Rockies experience (and in some cases fastest-known-time attempts) have completed the route in as few as 7 days.
-For a GDT hiker following the GDTA’s average itinerary, a plan for between 10 and 15 days on the GDR, with food for a few more days in case of bad weather, would be more reasonable and prudent.
+Apart from a small spot at Warner Lake, there are no established campsites between Jarvis Lake and Monkman Lake, and hikers should be prepared to find their own spots while practicing good Leave No Trace Principles.
+A solid understanding of how many miles a day you personally can hike off trail is needed to determine how long the GDR will take you.
+Hard-core thru-hikers with remote Canadian Rockies experience have completed the route in as few as 7 days.
+A plan for between 10 and 15 days with supplies for a few more in case of weather would be more reasonable and prudent.
+The GDR was recently hiked in 11 days by a pair of hikers who had comfortably followed the GDT’s average itinerary.

 Planning your hike